Christopher Lewis (tennis): Biography

-Born in Santa Monica, California, Lewis studied business at the University of Southern California (USC) in the late 1970s.
+Born in Santa Monica, California, Lewis earned both an undergraduate degree in finance and accounting (1978) and a master's degree in business administration (1981) at the University of Southern California (USC).
+At USC he received an NCAA Post Graduate Scholarship which recognizes student-athletes who excel in both athletics and academics.

 Tennis career

-Lewis was a three-time All-American for the USC Trojans and partnered with Bruce Manson to win the doubles title at the 1977 NCAA Division I Tennis Championships.
+Lewis was a three-time All-American for the USC Trojans and partnered with Bruce Manson to win the doubles title at the 1977 NCAA Division I Tennis Championships where he also reached the semi-finals in singles.

-As a professional player he competed briefly on the Grand Prix tennis circuit.
-His best result came at the 1979 New South Wales Open, where he and Steve Docherty were runners-up in the doubles event, to Peter McNamara and Paul McNamee.
+As a professional player, he competed for two years on the Grand Prix tennis circuit.
+During this time, he played in the U.S. Open, the French Open, the Australian Open, and several tournaments across the globe.

 At the 1980 French Open he was a semi-finalist in the mixed doubles, with Leslie Allen.
-The pair hadn't dropped a set until they lost their semi-final in three sets to Czechoslovakians Stanislav Birner and Renáta Tomanová.
+The pair hadn't dropped a set until they lost their semi-final in three sets to Czechoslovaks Stanislav Birner and Renáta Tomanová.
 He also competed in the men's doubles draw with USC teammate Glenn Petrovic.
-His only other Grand Slam appearance came in the mixed doubles at the 1980 Wimbledon Championships, where he exited in the second round without playing a single point.
-Again partnering Allen, the pair received a bye in the first round, then withdrew from their scheduled second round match against Colin Dowdeswell and Greer Stevens.
+His best result came at the 1979 New South Wales Open, where he and Steve Docherty were runners-up in the doubles event, to Peter McNamara and Paul McNamee.